mikeltobar/songs/README.md

 # Musical analysis

 In this work, I used some datasets provided by my teachers at my master's degree and try to analyze them using Python's packaging tools, in order to create a complete Python project structure.
+A test structure is also developped.

 ## Tasks